agriculturegovau/agds-next/.changeset/nice-peaches-press.md

 '@ag.ds-next/react': patch
 ---

-section-alert: Changing "Dismiss" button text to say "Close" instead.
-This is to align with Global Alert and Modal.
+section-alert: Changed "Dismiss" button text to say "Close" instead.
+This was to align with Global Alert and Modal.